Ranking Kenny Dalglish’s 11 signings back at Liverpool from worst to best

 The Sunderland academy graduate has received plenty of criticism, both for Liverpool and England, since he signed in 2011.

-But he’s a Champions League-winning captain of Liverpool FC.
+But he’s a Premier League and Champions League-winning captain of Liverpool FC.
 Enough said.

 His time in Merseyside was marred by controversy and he only won the League Cup at the club, but he was a one-man wrecking ball and nearly single-handedly ended their wait for a Premier League title in 2013-14, scoring 31 goals in 33 appearances.